 Rounding out the top four in Superpole, and starting from Row 2 in the weekend’s races will be Chaz Davies (No. 57 Factory Aprilia/ Millennium Technologies Team Aprilia RSV), who turned a lap of 1:40.081 (83.453 mph), and Tommy Aquino (No. 8 Team Graves Yamaha YZF-R6) with a lap time of 1:40.338 (83.239 mph).

-Russ Wikle (No. 5 RoadracingWorld.com Suzuki GSX-R600) cut nearly two seconds from his morning run of 1:45.175 (79.410 mph) to turn the second fastest lap at 1:43.426 (80.753 mph) in the afternoon.
+In preparation for Saturday’s AMA Pro SuperSport presented by Shoei qualifying session, Leandro Mercado (No. 92 Monster Energy Attack Kawasaki Ninja ZX-6R) was over two seconds clear of the rest of the field at the culmination of the day’s practice sessions.
+Mercado led the morning practice session with a time of 1:42.319 (81.627 mph) and was almost a second faster in the afternoon practice session with a time of 1:41.360 (82.
+399 mph).Russ Wikle (No. 5 RoadracingWorld.com Suzuki GSX-R600) cut nearly two seconds from his morning run of 1:45.175 (79.410 mph) to turn the second fastest lap at 1:43.426 (80.753 mph) in the afternoon.
 Ricky Parker (No. 96 Graves Motorsports/Hattiesburg Cycles Yamaha YZF-R6) posted the third fastest time of the day at 1:43.468 (80.721 mph).
 Consistently the fastest AMA Pro SuperSport rider of the day, Mercado has set the bar high for tomorrow’s AMA Pro SuperSport qualifying event.